zero-stroke/uptime/README.md

 - Check Python is installed correctly
 - Ensure you're in the correct directory
 - For help, create an issue on GitHub

-If you find this tool useful, consider giving it a ⭐ on GitHub to help others discover it!

 ## License